matplotlib/matplotlib/doc/faq/howto_faq.rst

 :ref:`howto-batch` and :ref:`what-is-a-backend`).

-Because it is expensive to draw, matplotlib does not want to redrawing the figure many times in a script such as the following::
+Because it is expensive to draw, matplotlib does not want redraw the figure many times in a script such as the following::

     plot([1,2,3])            # draw here ?